CDRT/docs/bios/settings/thinkstation/security.md

 <details><summary>System Management Password</summary>

-The system management password (SMP) can also protect the system information stored in UEFI BIOS like a supervisor password, but it has lower authority by default.
+The system management password (SMP) protects the system information stored in UEFI BIOS like a supervisor password, but it has lower authority by default.

-The system management password can be set through the UEFI BIOS menu or through Windows Management Instrumentation (WMI) with the Lenovo client-management interface.
+?> The system management password can be set through the UEFI BIOS menu or through Windows Management Instrumentation (WMI) with the Lenovo client-management interface.
 You can enable the system management password to have the same authority as the supervisor password to control security-related features.

 View only.

 Shows the current password state.

 Possible values:

 1. Not Installed
 2. Installed